-This course is designed for 12th grade students who do not plan to go to a four-year college and have completed Technical Reading and Writing I. Literature study will continue to focus on details and technical/job related reading.
-Writing includes composition, summary and detail and exposition.
-Included are continued studies in grammar and vocabulary.
+This course is designed for 12th grade students who do not plan to go to a four-year college and have completed English III.
+Literature study will continue to focus on non-fiction and technical/job-related reading as well as units of popular fiction.
+Writing includes composition, summary and detail, exposition, as well as research and career readiness.
+Also included are continued studies in grammar and vocabulary.